Land Your Dream Job

 Share your pronouns when you feel comfortable

 When it comes to introducing your pronouns, there is not a one-size-fits-all approach.
 Some people display their pronouns next to their name on their resume, while others worry that the resume is too prominent a place for their pronouns.
 Some people have their pronouns on their website or LinkedIn, while some choose to include their pronouns only in their email signature.
-And of course, when an application explicitly asks for pronouns, it may feel safer to offer them.
+When an application explicitly asks for pronouns, it may feel safer to offer them.

-And if you don’t use your legal name during the application process, the best approach may be to mention this during the first screening or interview to avoid complications down the line.
+And if you don’t use your legal name during the application process, the best approach may be to mention this during the first screening to avoid complications down the line.

 Ask about workplace initiatives that support LGBTQ+ people